myexperiments-blog/myexperiments-blog.github.io/_drafts/2018-10-10-basic-buffer-overflow.md

 EIP: 0x41416d41 ('AmAA')
 EFLAGS: 0x10286 (carry PARITY adjust zero SIGN trap INTERRUPT direction overflow)
 ```
-We can see that the EIP register has been overwrite with the pattern `AmAA`, let's find the exact offset with this command.
+We can see that the EIP register has been overwritten with the pattern `AmAA`, let's find the exact offset with this command.

 ```sh
 gdb-peda$ pattern offset AmAA
 AmAA found at offset: 140
 ```

 We have a 140 offset.
-With this information we know that we have to pass 140 octets before to put the address of the callMeMaybe function.
+So we know that we have to pass 140 octets before to put the address of the callMeMaybe function.

 The callMeMaybe address is :